PerimeterX/perimeterx-python-wsgi/README.md

 #### <a name="server-calls"></a> Enable/Disable Server Calls

-By disabling server calls, the module with only evaluate users by cookie, users with no cookie will not cause for a server call to be called.
+By disabling server calls, the module will only evaluate users by cookie.
+Users with no cookie will not cause for a server call to be called.

 **default:** `True`